jpthiele/dealii-Wiki/deal.II-in-Spack.md

 ```
 git clone https://github.com/llnl/spack.git $SPACK_ROOT
 ```
-**Make sure C/C++/Fortran compilers are in path** (if that's not the case, see [below](#install-gcc)), and install the complete deal.II suite
+**Make sure C/C++/Fortran compilers are in path** (if that's not the case or you use macOS, see [below](#install-gcc)), and install the complete deal.II suite
 ```
 spack install dealii
 ```
 **DONE**!
 No extra (preliminary) configuration steps are needed on most Linux distributions.
 You may jump ahead and read [best practices using spack](#best-practices-using-spack).

-For macOS read further.
+Also a good starting point is [Getting Started Guide](http://spack.readthedocs.io/en/latest/getting_started.html).

 ## Environment Modules
 Spack provides some integration with Environment Modules and Dotkit to make it easier to use the packages it installs.
-For a full description, read http://software.llnl.gov/spack/basic_usage.html#installing-environment-modules
+For a full description, read http://spack.readthedocs.io/en/latest/getting_started.html#environment-modules

 To add the support for Environment Modules run
 ```